 Even if x-ray findings suggest the diagnosis, imaging is needed to determine what bones are affected.
 X-rays of the entire body (skeletal survey) are usually done.
 Magnetic resonance imaging (MRI) or positron emission tomography (PET) combined with computed tomography (CT) may also be done to examine specific sites of bone pain.

 Currently, no cure is available for multiple myeloma, but most people respond to treatment.
-Recently, the number of effective treatments has increased, and as a result, the average survival has nearly doubled.
+The number of effective treatments has increased, and as a result, the average survival has nearly doubled.
 But survival time varies widely depending on certain features at the time of diagnosis and response to treatment, including

-Importantly, bisphosphonates given by infusion monthly to reduce bone complications, substances that stimulate the production of blood cells (growth factors) to increase the number of red and white blood cells, and better pain relievers have also greatly improved the quality of life.
+Newer drugs have lengthened survival in people with multiple myeloma.
+In addition, bisphosphonates given by infusion monthly to reduce bone complications, substances that stimulate the production of blood cells (growth factors) to increase the number of red and white blood cells, and better pain relievers have also greatly improved the quality of life.

 Occasionally, people who survive for many years after successful treatment of multiple myeloma develop leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more or irreversible loss of bone marrow function.
 These late complications may result from chemotherapy and often lead to severe anemia and an increased susceptibility to infections and bleeding.